Call FREE Expert Advice 0800 567 7721 | Hearing Aid Price List | 8am to 8pm 7 days a week

 • Efficient personal service – either at home or at a centre.

-If you’re not sure if NHS aids would alright for you then we would recommend you try them.
+If you’re not sure if NHS aids would be alright for you then we would recommend you try them.
 You would need to see your GP first who then may refer you to the relevant hospital department or clinic.

 Which hearing aids are right for me?